rimiti/localeapp/README.md

 # @rimit/localeapp

-Manage your translation files and sync them with Localeapp.
+This package provides some powerful features to manage your translation files and sync them with Localeapp.
 If your project uses [Localeapp](https://www.localeapp.com/) to manage locales translation remotely then this tool might come useful.

 ## Description

 When working with locales through [Localeapp](https://www.localeapp.com/), the files containing translation keys can become extremely large and complex to be easily managed.
 This tool tries to bring more organization within locales in a project by using folders to separate keys and compile them into a single file that can easily be synchronized with Localeapp.

 ### Features

 - Compile translation keys from a __folder structure__ source to a single `.yml` file.
 - Synchronise with your __Localeapp__ project
 - Update the source files in the folders when pulling from __Localeapp__.